Cboe Global Markets (NASDAQ:CBOE) Sees Large Volume Increase

-CBOE has been the topic of several research reports.
-Oppenheimer increased their price target on shares of Cboe Global Markets from $113.00 to $120.00 and gave the stock an “outperform” rating in a report on Monday, May 10th.
-Citigroup upped their price objective on Cboe Global Markets from $120.00 to $1,150.00 in a research report on Tuesday, April 20th.
-Morgan Stanley started coverage on Cboe Global Markets in a research report on Friday, June 11th.
-They issued an “underweight” rating and a $104.00 price objective on the stock.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on Cboe Global Markets from $115.00 to $120.00 and gave the stock a “buy” rating in a research report on Monday, April 26th.
-Finally, Rosenblatt Securities upped their price objective on Cboe Global Markets from $118.00 to $120.00 and gave the stock a “buy” rating in a research report on Monday, May 10th.
-Three investment analysts have rated the stock with a sell rating, six have issued a hold rating and nine have given a buy rating to the company.
-Cboe Global Markets has an average rating of “Hold” and a consensus target price of $166.41.
+A number of research analysts have weighed in on the company.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price objective on Cboe Global Markets from $115.00 to $120.00 and gave the company a “buy” rating in a report on Monday, April 26th.
+Piper Sandler upgraded Cboe Global Markets from a “neutral” rating to an “overweight” rating and raised their price objective for the company from $93.00 to $108.00 in a report on Wednesday, March 10th.
+Oppenheimer raised their price objective on Cboe Global Markets from $113.00 to $120.00 and gave the company an “outperform” rating in a report on Monday, May 10th.
+Argus raised their price objective on Cboe Global Markets from $110.00 to $120.00 and gave the company a “buy” rating in a report on Monday, May 10th.
+Finally, Deutsche Bank Aktiengesellschaft raised their price objective on Cboe Global Markets from $107.00 to $117.00 and gave the company a “buy” rating in a report on Monday, May 10th.
+Three research analysts have rated the stock with a sell rating, six have given a hold rating and nine have given a buy rating to the company.
+The stock currently has an average rating of “Hold” and an average target price of $166.41.

-The business also recently announced a quarterly dividend, which was paid on Tuesday, June 15th.
-Shareholders of record on Friday, May 28th were paid a $0.42 dividend.
-This represents a $1.68 dividend on an annualized basis and a dividend yield of 1.48%.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, June 15th.
+Shareholders of record on Friday, May 28th were given a $0.42 dividend.
+This represents a $1.68 annualized dividend and a yield of 1.48%.
 The ex-dividend date of this dividend was Thursday, May 27th.
-Cboe Global Markets’s dividend payout ratio (DPR) is presently 31.88%.
+Cboe Global Markets’s dividend payout ratio is currently 31.88%.

-In related news, EVP John P. Sexton sold 1,033 shares of the firm’s stock in a transaction dated Monday, May 10th.
-The stock was sold at an average price of $110.51, for a total transaction of $114,156.83.
-Following the completion of the sale, the executive vice president now directly owns 17,009 shares of the company’s stock, valued at approximately $1,879,664.59.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP John P. Sexton sold 1,996 shares of the firm’s stock in a transaction dated Monday, May 3rd.
-The stock was sold at an average price of $107.19, for a total value of $213,951.24.
-Following the sale, the executive vice president now directly owns 18,892 shares of the company’s stock, valued at $2,025,033.48.
+In other news, CEO Edward T. Tilly sold 15,000 shares of Cboe Global Markets stock in a transaction dated Thursday, May 13th.
+The stock was sold at an average price of $115.00, for a total value of $1,725,000.00.
+Following the completion of the transaction, the chief executive officer now owns 170,074 shares in the company, valued at approximately $19,558,510.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP Bryan Harkins sold 3,678 shares of Cboe Global Markets stock in a transaction dated Thursday, May 6th.
+The shares were sold at an average price of $110.00, for a total value of $404,580.00.
+Following the completion of the transaction, the executive vice president now owns 32,411 shares of the company’s stock, valued at approximately $3,565,210.
 The disclosure for this sale can be found here.
-Insiders sold a total of 22,740 shares of company stock valued at $2,572,258 over the last ninety days.
-Corporate insiders own 0.56% of the company’s stock.
+Over the last ninety days, insiders sold 22,740 shares of company stock valued at $2,572,258.
+0.56% of the stock is currently owned by corporate insiders.

 Cboe Global Markets, Inc, through its subsidiaries, operates as an options exchange worldwide.
 It operates through five segments: Options, North American Equities, Futures, European Equities, and Global FX.
 The Options segment trades in listed market indices.
 The North American Equities segment trades in listed U.S.